AlbertaSat/ex2_Iris_MCU_Software/README.md

 on the following path `ex2_Iris_MCU_Software/Debug/ex2_Iris_MCU_Software.bin`

 ### Using Iris binary file to perform firmware update
-Here are the steps to perform firmware updates on Iris:
+Here are the steps to perform firmware updates on Iris during flight:
 1. Build project to create binary file
 2. Locate binary file
 3. Ensure that the OBC and ground station are up-to-date and working